Howard Johnson (politician): Radical campaigner

 Johnson announced his decision to stand down from Parliament in April 1957, saying that he found it too difficult to continue as a solicitor and an MP.
-However, behind his decision was the fact that he had ceased to support the Conservative Party (although in all his time in Parliament he never broke the Conservative whip).
+However, behind his decision was that he had ceased to support the Conservative Party (although in all his time in Parliament he never broke the Conservative whip).
 Johnson was increasingly distressed by his clashes with Conservative colleagues over animal rights issues (later claiming to have been "sent to Coventry" by colleagues), but also regarded the Conservative Party as having taken a shift to the right which he could not support; he described himself as a "radical".

 In his last year in Parliament, Johnson again took up against the Grand National after the 1959 race saw only four finishers and one horse put down after breaking its back at Becher's Brook.
 He sent a telegram to Home Secretary Rab Butler denouncing the "massacre of horses" and demanding immediate legislation to either ban the race or to change the rules so as to remove all danger.